The Sixties Project

 This is a Shared Learning Project led by Denise West and Shelagh Woolliscroft.
 It started in January 2018 and is expected to run until the end of 2020.
 Over 100 members have had some involvement to date.
 Anyone can join in by registering with Shelagh – email her at Shelagh(AT)woolliscroft.com.
 (Note, all personal email addresses on the website are protected by replacing “@” with “(AT)”.
 Type as usual to send an email.)

 The ‘Sixties Night’ event held on 13 October was enjoyed by 90 members.
 The highlights included a wonderful fashion show (all original garments), the music (some of us were dancing in the aisles) and the fantastic display of photographs, stories and other memorabilia.
 Samina Aslam took videos and photos, some of which accompany Denise’s report for December Links and Third Age Matters.

-Our links with the University of Sheffield are strong and some of us are due to meet up with history students last semester to help them with their specialist topics.
+Our links with the University of Sheffield are strong and some of us met up with history students last semester to help them with their specialist topics.
 In return for this and other help with research we enjoy some excellent lectures!